farlies/rsked/doc/README-RPi.md

 site for progress with other models such as the Pi 4.
 The `gqrx` configuration should be tailored to minimize the display features, e.g. the spectrum waterfall--none of these are needed here.
+Lighter-weight alterntives to `gqrx` SDR for `rsked` are being studied.
+A good antenna can improve reception.
+The ANT500 from Great Scott Gadgets works well in my installations.

 ## Storage